wuyingjie1002/like_spider/like_spider/doc/en/readme.txt

 (3).getData: get the extracted html tag content and the required tag attributes

 Returns: the tag content and the tag attributes that need to be obtained, the list type, for example: [{'attr':{'a1':'v1', 'a2':'v2'}, 'content':'t1'}], Each element in the list is a dictionary.
-The attr element in the dictionary corresponds to the tag attribute you want to get, and the content element corresponds to the tag content.
+The attr element in the dictionary corresponds to the tag attribute you want to get, and the content element corresponds to the tag content

 Example: